Pliers

 and the finish is polished chrome.

-The second-generation marking style suggests production in the mid 1970s.
+The second-generation marking style suggests production in the early to mid 1970s.

 We disassembled the pliers for cleaning and noted that the pliers were not stamped with the